zkhan93/zkhan93.github.io/articles/c/_posts/2015-11-23-linked-list-in-c.markdown

-or find the desired value in the node next to the current one `tmpnode->next->value==value` we do this to stay behind the node with desired value (equivalent while loop condition will be `while(tmpNode->next!='\0' && tmpnode->next->value!=value)`), after the loop ends we may be on the last node or before the desired node, so we check the value of next node with value i.e., `tmpNode->next->value==value` if this condition is true then we insert the new node before the current node, this is accomplished by first making `newNode` to point whatever `tmpNode` is pointing at `newNode->next=tmpNode->next` then make the current node point to new node i.e., `tmpNode->next=newNode`, we also use `found` variable to track whether the desired value exist in the list or not and printing a suitable message respectivly and finally return the root node.
+or find the desired value in the node next to the current one `tmpnode->next->value==value` we do this to stay behind the node with desired value (equivalent while loop condition will be `while(tmpNode->next!='\0' && tmpnode->next->value!=value)`), after the loop ends we may be on the last node or before the desired node, so we check the value of next node with value i.e., `tmpNode->next->value==value` if this condition is true then we insert the new node before the current node, this is accomplished by first making `newNode` to point whatever `tmpNode` is pointing at `newNode->next=tmpNode->next` then make the current node point to new node i.e., `tmpNode->next=newNode`, we also use `found` variable to track whether the desired value exist in the list or not and printing a suitable message respectively and finally return the root node.